sivakumarvunnam/sivakumarvunnam.github.io/_posts/2020-06-18-How-to-Deploy-Dockerised-Application-on-AWS-ECS-With-Terraform.md

   }
 }
 ```
 You should also be able to access your containers through your load balancer URL:

 ![](/assets/images/URL.png)

 ## Conclusion

-I hope you learned a lot.
-See the final code on ([GitHub](https://github.com/sivakumarvunnam/terraform-ecs-nodejs/main.tf)).
+See the final code on ([GitHub](https://github.com/sivakumarvunnam/terraform-ecs-nodejs/blob/master/main.tf)).

 ---